A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Model Hamiltonians

 The Weyl semimetallic phase, which can be observed, e.g., in TaAS (see \cite{Xu613}), is characterized by a set of linear-dispersive band touching points of two adjacent bands, the so-called Weyl nodes.
 The real-space Weyl points are associated with chiral fermions, which behave in momentum space like magnetic monopoles.
 Unlike the 2D Dirac points in graphene, the 3D Weyl nodes are protected by the symmetry of the band structure and, as long as there is no translational-symmetry-breaking intervalley-mixing between different Weyl nodes, the Weyl semimetal is robust against perturbations, as was shown by~\cite{Yang_weyl}.
 In this way a Weyl semimetal hosts, like a TI, metallic topological surface states (arising from bulk topological invariants).
 However, while the topological surface states of TIs give rise to a closed Fermi surface (in momentum space), the surface-state band structure of Weyl semimetals is more exotic; it forms open curves, the so-called Fermi arcs, which terminate on the bulk Weyl points (see \cite{Wan_weyl}).

 The minimal theoretical models for topological Weyl semimetals have been reviewed quite recently by \cite{Cormick_weyl}.
-Here we consider the following 3D lattice Hamiltonian,
+Here we consider the following 3D lattice \hf{\emph{two-band}} Hamiltonian,

 where $\Psi_n$ is now a two-component spinor and $\sigma_j$ are the Pauli matrices (again, the lattice constant is set to unity, just as the transfer element).
-In momentum space [${\bf k}=(k_x,k_y,k_z)$], the two-band Bloch-Hamilton matrix takes the form ($V_n=0$)
+In momentum space [${\bf k}=(k_x,k_y,k_z)$], the \hf{($2\times2$) band matrix} takes the form ($V_n=0$)

 developing two Weyl nodes at momenta ${\bf k}^W_{\pm} = (\pm k_0, 0, 0)$ with $k_0=\pi/2$, as seen in Fig.~\ref{fig:dos_TM_clean}~(c) [\cite{Hasan:2017}].